vogelrh/Aurelia-nw-demo/README.md

 This skeleton project takes the [aurelia-skeleton-navigation v0.16.2](https://github.com/aurelia/skeleton-navigation/releases) framework and converts it to a desktop application that can run on OSX, Windows or Linux using [NW.js](http://nwjs.io/).
 It is more of a proof of concept project than a full blown project template.
-It implements the original aurelia framework functionality and adds the beginnings of a local file explorer page and also demonstrates the use of a local non-sql database using [TingoDB](http://www.tingodb.com/) and [Mongoose](http://mongoosejs.com/).
+It implements the original aurelia framework functionality and adds the beginnings of a local file explorer page and will also demonstrate the use of a local non-sql database using [TingoDB](http://www.tingodb.com/) and [Mongoose](http://mongoosejs.com/).
+This is very much a work-in-progress.
+There are a number of modifications to the develop and production-build workflow that needs to be worked out.

 ## NOTE: